 We use a mastery approach to teaching using small steps progression with opportunities to deepen understanding.
 Our children are challenged to learn from misconceptions and mistakes as well as through success.

 We offer a wide range of opportunities beyond the classroom.
 These change regularly but include after school clubs like the choir, our drama clubs and a range of sports clubs as well as dance.
-We even have a model making club in KS2.
-Children take part in the Shakespeare for Schools project and perform at the Burnley Mechanics.
-A range of different sports are offered including the summer term sailing!

 This complements our children’s personal development.
 Our curriculum provides equal opportunities for all.
 PSHE, underpins the ethos behind our curriculum.
 Learning how to lead safe, healthy and fulfilling lives